-FILE_SIZE:n

-Defines the size of the file in blocks.
+FILE_SIZE:n Defines the size of the file in blocks.
 This argument is required for files that are not on disk or magnetic tape.

-If no input file size is specified, MERGE uses the default value of 1000 blocks.

-RECORD_SIZE:n Specifies, in bytes, the length of the longest record, overriding the record size defined in the file header or label.
-This argument is required for files that are not on disk or magnetic tape, or if the longest record size (LRL) is unavailable or known to be inaccurate.
+If no input file size is specified, MERGE uses the default value of the record size defined in the file header or label.
+This argument is required for files that are not on disk or magnetic tape, or if the longest record length (LRL) is unavailable or known to be inaccurate.